awsdocs/amazon-vpc-user-guide/doc_source/vpc-network-acls.md

 |  125  |  Custom TCP  |  TCP  |  32768\-65535  |  ::/0  |  ALLOW  |  Allows outbound IPv6 responses to clients on the Internet \(for example, serving web pages to people visiting the web servers in the subnet\)\.
 This range is an example only\.
 For more information about how to select the appropriate ephemeral port range, see [Ephemeral Ports](#nacl-ephemeral-ports)\.  |
 |  \*  | All traffic |  All  |  All  | 0\.0\.0\.0/0 |  DENY  |  Denies all outbound IPv4 traffic not already handled by a preceding rule \(not modifiable\)\.  |
 |  \*  |  All traffic  |  All  |  All  |  ::/0  |  DENY  |  Denies all outbound IPv6 traffic not already handled by a preceding rule \(not modifiable\)\.  |

+## Custom Network ACLs and Other AWS Services<a name="nacl-other-services"></a>

+If you create a custom network ACL, be aware of how it might affect resources that you create using other AWS services\.

+With Elastic Load Balancing, if the subnet for your back\-end instances has a network ACL in which you've added a DENY rule for all traffic with a source of `0.0.0.0/0` or the subnet's CIDR, then your load balancer can't carry out health checks on the instances\.
+For more information about the recommended network ACL rules for your load balancers and back\-end instances, see [Network ACLs for Load Balancers in a VPC](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-security-groups.html#elb-vpc-nacl) in the *User Guide for Classic Load Balancers*\.

 ## Ephemeral Ports<a name="nacl-ephemeral-ports"></a>